 Creative Nonfiction: 40-60 double-spaced pages

-Be sure to include a cover page with contact information.
+Be sure to include a cover page with a title and cbowen13contact information.

-The 2013 deadline is Thursday, October 18, 5 pm.
-Manuscripts should be placed in the cardboard box labeled Merriam-Frontier Award Contest in LA 133.
+The 2014 deadline is Monday, October 21, 5 pm.
+Manuscripts should be placed in Karin Schalm's mailbox in LA 133.

-For more information contact Karin Schalm at email@example.com.
-You may also stop by her office, LA 221.
+For more information contact Karin Schalm at firstname.lastname@example.org or call 243-5267.
+You may also stop by her office, LA 126.

 A Wyoming native, H.G.
 Merriam arrived in Missoula in 1919, fresh from two degrees at Oxford where he had been in the first class of American Rhodes Scholars.
 He started his first class in creative writing in 1920 with five students; together they founded a literary magazine that became Frontier—later titled Frontier and Midland—a distinguished quarterly journal published at The University of Montana from 1920 to 1939.
 Contributors included then-emerging talents Wallace Stegner, A.B.
 Guthrie Jr., William Saroyan, Dorothy Johnson, John Mason Brown, Weldon Kees, Thomas McGrath and many others.
 One particular strength of the journal was its frequent publication of work by young authors, a custom that the Merriam-Frontier Award both honors and continues.
 The first award was granted to Frances Kuffel, a senior in English at the time, in 1982, for a volume of poems.
 H.G.
 Merriam retired in 1954, and passed away in 1980 at 96.
 In the words of William Kittredge, "If it hadn't been for him, Montana wouldn't have been a literary state."